Conservation work in progress on the exterior of Pontefract Castle in 2016.

 Procurement Using Public Funding

-Being publicly-funded, Historic England and the recipients of our grants must follow procurement processes that ensure that we achieve value for public money.
+As a publicly-funded organisation, Historic England and the recipients of our grants must follow procurement processes that ensure that we achieve value for public money.

 How we spend public money

-- Direct spending through tendered projects and requirements, using Historic England’s e-procurement portal
+1. Direct spending through tendered projects and requirements, using Historic England's e-procurement portal

 The full weight of the public regulations applies to these contracts.
 This is the procurement of general goods, services and works which allow us to do what we do as an organisation.
-For information on how we do this and how suppliers can apply for these contracts see our procurement page. - The procurement of tendered projects specifically through the Heritage Protection Commissions Programme
+For information on how we do this and how suppliers can apply for these contracts see our page on procurement

 This programme provides funding for strategic research and to build skills and capacity in our historic environment.
-For further information read our guidance on tendered projects. - Indirect spending of public funding by third parties on grant-aided projects
+For further information, read our guidance on tendered projects

 Transparent process